itthinx/affiliates/readme.txt

 == Upgrade Notice ==

-= 2.9.2 =
+= 2.10.0 =
-This release fixes the issue with the Appearance menu disappearing.
+This release improves the German translation and adds some additional translations.
+It also improves the menu position to avoid any overlapping or the Affiliates menu disappearing.